Simplero/Simplero-API/README.md

 The API is REST, using JSON for serialization, with no root element.

 You'll notice right away that this API is woefully incomplete.
 If you need anything, please ask.
-I'm Calvin Conaway (calvin@conaway.com), the founder, CEO, and creator of zenbilling, and I'm always open to your input, and we're flexible about adding additional API calls.
+I'm Calvin Correli (calvin@simplero.com), the founder, CEO, and creator of Simplero, and I'm always open to your input, and we're flexible about adding additional API calls.

-The hostname to use for API calls is simplero.com, not zenbilling.com.

-zenbilling will be rebranding as Simplero shortly, and we might as well be forward-looking with the API.
+We also have one webhook endpoint available.
+See the bottom of this file.

 Making a request